jhaefner97/FishingGuide/CheckpointDocs/UserStories.md

 10. As a user, I want to access a detailed tutorial or help section in the app so that I can understand how to use all of its features effectively.

+11. As a user, I want to be able to update and remove items from my favorite locations list so that I can keep it organized.

+12. As a user, I want a secure login, and want to be able to reset my password if I forget it.

+13. As a user, I want to be able to have a profile to store my information and preferences.

 ### MVP 1 Stories
 * 1
 * 2